C3. Coding

 Instructional Differentiation and Universal Design for Learning

-Several coding software allow the sharing of projects.
-Students could be given assembled code blocks in advance in order to put them in the right places to make the code work.
+Several coding programs allow the sharing of projects.
+Consider when appropriate to assemble blocks of code in advance, then give to students to arrange in the right order for the code to work.

 Example